if she is going to retain Samantha’s friendship

 There was a collective sigh of relief among all the workmates and Denise again received their congratulations.
 For the first time she took a good look at herself in the pink dress, and had to admit that she did look rather nice.

-When she got back to work after lunch Denise found that Helen had loaned her a pair of shoes with 4 1/2 inch heels.
+When she got back to work after lunch Denise found that Helen had found her a pair of shoes with 4 1/2 inch heels to wear.

 ‘If you wear these around the office for the next few days, you will find that the 4 inch heels will give you no problems at the wedding,’ she said.

-‘Alright, as long as it is only around the office and I am not expected to go home in them tonight,’ she replied.
+‘Alright, as long as it is only around the office and I'm not expected to go home in them tonight,’ she replied.

-Samantha called on Mrs Clarke, as arranged, and returned to the office at five o’clock and after Denise had changed into more practical shoes she accompanied her to her new home.
-Upon arrival Samantha showed her Jane’s bedroom and showed her the clothes, cosmetics and jewellery for her to wear over the next few days.
+Samantha called on Mrs Clarke, as arranged, and returned to the office at five o’clock.
+Denise then changed into some more practical shoes and accompanied her new friend home.
+Upon arrival Samantha showed her Jane’s bedroom and showed her the clothes, cosmetics and jewellery they'd chosen for her to wear over the next few days.

-‘I also have a very feminine nightdress which I have never worn, which you are welcome to use,’ said Samantha.
+‘I also have a very feminine nightdress which I've never worn, which you are welcome to use,’ said Samantha.

 ‘I suppose I may as well be hung for a sheep as a lamb,’ answered Denise wearily.

-‘It is more a question of immersing yourself in the relevant detail so that you are less likely to give yourself away accidentally,’ she said.
+‘It is more a question of immersing yourself in the relevant detail so that you're less likely to give yourself away accidentally,’ she said.

-‘Yes, alright then, I suppose it is better to go over the top with girlie clothes than to be unmasked at the wedding.’
+‘Yes, alright then, I suppose it's better to go over the top with girlie clothes than to be unmasked at the wedding.’

 ‘Exactly, so why don’t we both get changed and then we can prepare a meal together,’ she said.
-‘Now that I know your secret there are lots of questions I would like to ask and we can get to know one another a little better’.
+‘Now that I know your secret there are lots of questions I'd like to ask and we can get to know one another a little better’.

 ‘I should like that,’ said Denise.
 ‘But I also need to apologise for not being completely honest with you on Friday evening.
-I enjoyed talking to you and afterwards felt guilty about it, but I was not deliberately trying to trick you or make you look foolish’.
+I enjoyed talking to you and afterwards felt rather guilty about it, but I wasn't deliberately trying to trick you or make you look foolish’.

 ‘Yes I now realise that.
-But don’t worry, if you help us out next weekend then all will be forgiven,’ she replied.
+But don’t worry, if you help us out next weekend then I promise that all will be forgiven,’ she replied.

-‘If I had been dressed as Denis when we were introduced, I would probably have been too shy to talk to you.’
+‘If I'd been dressed as Denis when we were introduced, I would probably have been too shy to talk to you.’

-‘In that case I am glad that I was introduced to Denise,” she answered smiling.
+‘In that case I'm glad that I was introduced to Denise,” she answered smiling.

 That evening Denise told the story of her transition and of the previous weekend and answered questions about her own background as a young man.